Frequently Asked Questions for Consumers

 The Real Estate Services Act states that a real estate brokerage holds deposits with respect to a trade in real estate as a stakeholder.
 The money is held for the transaction and not on behalf of one of the parties.
 If a party does not remove a subject clause, or the trade is for some other reason not going to complete, the brokerage requires the signature of both the buyer and seller in order to release the deposit.
 If either party will not agree to the release of the deposit, then the parties may have to apply to court for a determination of the deposit issue.
 You may also want to refer to the “Information about the contract” section of the Contract of Purchase and Sale under #2 – Deposits.

 Occasionally, a brokerage may be unable to trace individuals whose money they hold in trust.
 Section 32 of the Real Estate Services Act permits a brokerage to transfer such money to the administrator appointed under the Unclaimed Property Act if the brokerage has made reasonable efforts to locate and notify the person entitled to claim the money and, despite these efforts, the money has remained unclaimed for more than one year.
-Click here for further information about money held under the Unclaimed Property Act.
+For further information about money held under the Unclaimed Property Act, visit the BC Unclaimed Property Society website.

 The listing contract is a legally binding contract and you have to get the agreement of the other party in order to cancel the obligations that contract has created.
 If you cannot get that agreement, you may wish to seek legal advice.